Your Car Won’t Handle The Rest of the Winter Without These 8 Fixes

 Defroster and climate control

 Make sure to check that both of these systems are properly working in your vehicle.
 The climate control system works to keep you warm, and the defroster keeps your windows from getting foggy or icy.
+Next, check out the 74 maintenance tips that will extend your car’s life.

 Sources: autotrader.com, kiplinger.com